SAP-archive/cloud-cap-nodejs-codejam/exercises/05/readme.md

 [cds] - launched in: 824.746ms
 ```

-_Note: If you're running Windows, you can use a semicolon in place of the `&&`.
+_Note: If you're running Windows, you can use a double-semicolon (;;) in place of the `&&`.
 It's not quite the same but will work just fine in most cases._

 ### 5. Examine what the Orders entity looks like now